-It seemed like a normal day as CSU alumni event manager Dakota Bogner took her daily walk around campus during lunch.
+It seemed like a normal day to CSU alumni engagement manager Dakota Bogner as she visited campus during lunch.
 It was anything but normal, however, when she noticed something weird on the west side of the university.

 “I’m used to seeing geese lounging by the Lagoon, and maybe some people sitting around, but I was a little worried when I saw a blue whale.”

-Bogner immediately called 911 and her supervisor, and although the police could do nothing, CSU researchers were quick on the scene.
+Bogner immediately called 911, and although the police could do nothing, CSU researchers were quick on the scene.

 “It’s a blue whale alright,” explained CSU researcher Nick Rogers.
 “He comes and goes, but he’s there.”